I always considered astrology bullshit.

 We found out the answer in the middle of a bar, celebrating a mutual friend’s birthday.
 My sister’s phone beeped with a news story and she put down her martini to read it.
 Another murder.

-Someone sliced off an overweight woman’s stomach and she bled to death.
+Someone sliced off a woman’s stomach and she bled to death.
 The police found her abandoned in a closet filled with nothing but dark blood, overhanging guts, and a digital scale.

 “Well, I guess Libra is crossed off the list now,” our friend slurred after finding out the news.
 “Least I’m safe.”

 She kept sipping from her drink, but my sister and I called it a night.
 Stumbled back outside to wait for our Uber.

 I don’t remember the car pulling up to the sidewalk.
 I don’t remember swinging the door open and stuffing myself inside.

 All I remember is a blankness.
 Not blackness.
 Blank.
 Nothing.
 No memories.
 No thoughts.
 Just being outside, arm grasping a lamp pole to stay steady one second — and slumped inside of an abandoned building the next second.